Stress can really mess you up. It can slow you down. It can cause you to make bad decisions. It can even make you sick.

 To include music in your daily routine, start by playing it during routine tasks or before bedtime.
 Gradually add it in during more intense tasks once you are sure the background noise will not be a distraction to your work.

-Spotify and Pandora are two internet-based music services that allow you to customize your music selections.
-Use them to easily add relaxing music to your busy day.
 You can also look into online music services made specifically to improve your mental concentration like Focus At Will, which has a range of tempo and energy level settings.

 Finally, let’s a take a look at how spiritual practices could help you reboot your brain.